Marat Safin: 2009

 Safin started the 2009 season by playing in the Hopman Cup event in Perth with his sister, Dinara Safina.
 He arrived at the event sporting a bandaged right thumb, two black eyes, a blood-filled left eye, and a cut near his right eye, all suffered in a fight several weeks earlier in Moscow.
 In the 2009 Hopman Cup, the pair played off in the final representing Russia, but each was defeated in the singles rubbers.
-Safin said he had decided to play the 2009 season because of a great offer from his manager Ion Ţiriac, he made this decision despite not having a coach.

 Safin withdrew from the Kooyong Classic tournament because of a shoulder injury, but recovered to play his first-round Australian Open match, which he won in straight sets over Iván Navarro of Spain.
 In the second round, Safin defeated another Spanish player, Guillermo García-López.
 In the third round, he came up against Federer and lost in straight sets.
 His next tournament was the Barclays Dubai Tennis Championships.
-He exited in the first round, losing to Richard Gasquet, and exited in the semifinals in doubles with David Ferrer.
+He exited in the first round, losing to Richard Gasquet, and lost in the semifinals in doubles partnering David Ferrer.
 In March, Safin helped Russia advance to the Davis Cup quarterfinals by beating Victor Crivoi of Romania in the first rubber in straight sets.

 Starting the year at No. 29 in the world, he placed in the top 20 during the year for the first time since the end of January 2006.
 His doubles ranking also improved from 300 to 195.
 In the first round at Wimbledon, at which he was seeded 14th, he was upset by 21-year-old American Jesse Levine.

 Safin played at the Catella Swedish Open at Båstad, where he lost to Nicolás Almagro of Spain.
 He began his hard-court season by making it to the quarterfinals of the LA Tennis Open (his first quarterfinal of the season), where he lost to Tommy Haas.

 He lost in the first round of the U.S. Open, his last Grand Slam, to Austrian Jürgen Melzer.
 After a second-round loss in the PTT Thailand Open, he found some late form, coming into the China Open tournament held in Beijing; beating José Acasuso in the first round.
 In the second round, he played Fernando González and produced a win.
 In the quarterfinals, he lost against top seed Rafael Nadal.
 As the tour rolled into Moscow for the Kremlin Cup, it marked the beginning of the end for Safin, as he played his last competitive matches in his native Russia.
 He defeated No. 6 Nikolay Davydenko in the first round, but lost in the second round.
 He then played at the 2009 St. Petersburg Open, reaching the semifinals.